Indigenous Peoples Space: Architecture and design

 The building's design, by American architect Cass Gilbert, reflects the Beaux-Arts classical style, and is reflective of typical United States government architecture of the early 1930s.
 Consisting of three storeys, the building's "... rectilinear footprint, flat roof, and symmetrical composition centred on the main entrance of the principal elevation… possesses a simple, imposing cube-like massing".
 The spatial hierarchy of the building maintains the Beaux-Arts characteristics of grand circulation spaces that lead to principal offices, while corridors of secondary and tertiary importance lead to other office and support spaces.
 The building is finished in Indiana Limestone, and features finely carved classical details on its principal facades, while Vermont marble, and floor-to-ceiling oak panels fashion the interior spaces.
 The building fits "...harmoniously within a row of similarly scaled and finished buildings", all of which face the Parliamentary Precinct.
 On January 8, 1985, the building was recognized by the Government of Canada as a Classified Federal Heritage Building and is listed on the Canadian Register of Historic Places.

-Redevelopment

-Designation
+The adaptive reuse of the original building is currently being undertaken by three Indigenous architectural firms (David T. Fortin Architect, Smoke Architecture, and Wanda Dalla Costa Architects) to incorporate Indigenous values and teachings into an outer shell-design that is reflective of its people.